 3.1 Matrix

-Having mastered vectors which are an 1-dimensional objects containing elements of the same type, we now introduce another object type, called matrix, which is a rectangular array (2-dimensional) that consists of elements of the same type, arranged in rows and columns.
+Having mastered atomic vectors, which are an 1-dimensional objects containing elements of the same type, we now introduce another object type, called matrix, which is a rectangular array (2-dimensional) that contains elements of the same type, arranged in rows and columns.

 3.1.1 Create a matrix from a vector

 One of most common ways to create a matrix from a vector is to use the function matrix().
-In the matrix() function, the first argument is the data vector, nrow and ncol represent the desired numbers of rows and columns of the matrix.
+In the matrix() function, the first argument is the data vector, and the following arguments of nrow and ncol represent the desired numbers of rows and columns of the matrix.

 matrix(data = 1:12, nrow = 3, ncol = 4)